Ask the Commish.Com

 Receptions are key because not only do they represent opportunities for yards and TDs -- but they also directly correlate to fantasy points in PPR (Point Per Reception) formats.

-A good example of the variation in the two formats is Tyreek Hill who finished essentially 2nd (behind Cee Dee Lamb) in our first chart in terms of standard scoring -- and was also 2nd (again, behind Lamb) in receptions and also PPR scoring.
+A good example of the variation in the two formats is Amon-Ra St. Brown who finished essentially 3rd (behind La'Marr Chase) in our first chart in terms of standard scoring -- but was 2nd (again, behind Chase) in receptions and also PPR scoring.

-Note that Lamb was the unquestioned top dog in both formats and reception totals, which is why you are rightfully seeing him ranked as WR1 in most formats.
+Note that Chase was the unquestioned top dog in both formats and reception totals, which is why you are rightfully seeing him ranked as WR1 in most formats.

 What does that mean?

 Make sure you look closely at the scoring rules in your league.
-If it is PPR then players like Lamb and Hill are even more valuable.
-I am talking valuable enough to draft in the top 3 picks as opposed to waiting until later in the 1st round.
-Even a receiver like Michael Pittman is worth picking no later than early in the 2nd round in PPR formats.
+If it is PPR then players like Chase and St. Brown are even more valuable.
+I am talking valuable enough to draft in the top 3-4 picks as opposed to waiting until later in the 1st round.
+Even a receiver like Drake London is worth picking no later than early in the 2nd round in PPR formats.

 Targets